Will we ever quantize the centers of mass of heavy systems? A case for a Heisenberg cut in quantum mechanics: Is nature quantum? Some thoughts and conclusions

-until the black hole relaxes back to a stationary state.
-Now, is there {\em any reason whatsoever} to believe that spin-2 massless (graviton) fields could not be quantized, in contrast to spin-1 massless (photon) fields of quantum electrodynamics (the most precise theory ever)?
-We do not think so, provided the gravitons' energy is small in comparison to the Planck energy (as measured by static observers with respect to the hole). {\em In summary, although black holes should be classical structures, their perturbations should prove possible to quantize.}
+in the de Donder gauge, $\nabla_\mu \bar{h}^\mu_{\; \nu}=0$, where $\eta_{\mu \nu}$ is the Minkowski metric.
+This raises the question: is there {\em any reason whatsoever} to believe that spin-2 massless (graviton) fields could not be quantized, in contrast to spin-1 massless (photon) fields of quantum electrodynamics (the most precise theory ever)?
+We do not think so, provided the gravitons' energy is small in comparison to the Planck energy (as measured by static observers with respect to the hole).
+Hence, although black holes would be classical structures according to the proposed Heisenberg-cut scenario, their perturbations should prove possible to quantize.

 In summary, we may be looking at fundamental physics from the wrong perspective.
 Rather than attempting to describe everything, from photons to black holes, using standard quantum mechanics, we should aim at identifying the domains of validity of our standard quantum and classical theories and seek new physical laws at their boundaries.